Monik09/CF-pursuit/README.md

 # About our Project:
-CF Pursuit is an app which uses codeforces api to collect the users data and show them in a very analytical and pictorial manner giving the insight to the self-improvement in the competitive area.
-It has many unique and creative features which is discussed in detail below:
+CF Pursuit is an app that uses codeforces API to collect the user's data and show them in a very analytical and pictorial manner giving insight to self-improvement in the area of competitive programming.
+There are many unique and creative features for a competitive app which are discussed in detail below:

 ### Features: